segmentio/segment-docs/src/connections/destinations/catalog/actions-liveramp-audiences/index.md

 hide-dossier: false
 id: 644ad6c6c4a87a3290450602
 private: true
+hidden: true
 ---

-[LiveRamp](https://liveramp.com/) gives companies and their partners the power to connect, control, and activate data to transform customer experiences and generate more valuable business outcomes.
-Our integration with LiveRamp enables you to push user audiences created in [Twilio Engage](https://www.twilio.com/en-us/engage) into your LiveRamp account to execute various marketing use cases.
+[LiveRamp](https://liveramp.com/){:target="_blank"} gives companies and their partners the power to connect, control, and activate data to transform customer experiences and generate more valuable business outcomes.
+Segment's integration with LiveRamp enables you to push user audiences created in [Twilio Engage](https://www.twilio.com/en-us/engage){:target="_blank"} into your LiveRamp account to execute various marketing use cases.

-Our integration will allow users to connect their Engage Audiences to LiveRamp via their SFTP or a customer managed S3 cloud storage bucket.
+The LiveRamp Audiences destination allows users to connect their Engage Audiences to LiveRamp through their SFTP or a customer-managed S3 cloud storage bucket.
 Users will be able to configure their delivery preferences within Segment.

 The LiveRamp Audiences destination can be connected to **Twilio Engage sources only**.